mattbnz/web-matt/content/w/2023-06-27-co2monitor-design/index.md

 ---
 title: "Designing a PCBA friendly CO2 monitor"
-date: 2023-06-22T14:36:12+12:00
+date: 2023-06-27T12:05:29+12:00
-draft: true

 categories:
   - Technology
 ---

-[co2mon.nz]({{% relref "2023-04-18-co2mon.md" %}}) started from the observation that none of the existing commercial ventilation monitoring options were a good match for the feature set needed at our local school.
-This led to me personally building monitors based off Oliver Seiler's [open source design](https://github.com/oseiler2/CO2Monitor) which is unsustainable if co2mon.nz is to become a feasible business.

-This post covers my exploration of how to outsource the production of a CO2 monitor that could enable the growth of co2mon.nz.
+[co2mon.nz]({{% relref "2023-04-18-co2mon.md" %}}) currently uses monitors based on Oliver Seiler's [open source design](https://github.com/oseiler2/CO2Monitor) which I am personally building.
+This post describes my exploration of how to achieve production of a CO2 monitor that could enable the growth of co2mon.nz.

 ## Goals

-The primary goal is to design to a CO2 monitor where the majority of the production can be outsourced, in particular the PCB should be able to be assembled in an automated fashion (PCBA).
+Primarily I want to design a CO2 monitor which allows the majority of the production process to be outsourced.
+In particular, the PCB should be able to be assembled in an automated fashion (PCBA).

-The secondary aim is to improve the aesthetics and design of the monitor while retaining the unique feature of displaying clear visual indication of the current ventilation level through coloured lights.
+As a secondary goal, I'd like to improve the aesthetics of the monitor while retaining the unique feature of displaying clear visual indication of the current ventilation level through coloured lights.

-Combined, success would be a visually attractive CO2 monitor which takes less than 10 minutes per monitor to assemble/box/ship and whose production cost has the potential to be lower than the current model.
+Overall, I'll consider the project successfull if I can achieve a visually attractive CO2 monitor which takes me less than 10 minutes per monitor to assemble/box/ship and whose production cost has the potential to be lower than the current model.

 ## PCB